 All the staterooms have:

-Dive sites and activities: Nassau: Lost Blue Hole, Periwinkle Reef, Exuma Cays: Up Jumped The Devil, Dog Rocks, Lobster No Lobster, Barracuda Shoals, Amberjack Reef, Austin Smith Wreck, Blacktip Wall, Hammerhead Gulch, Jeep Reef, Pillar Wall, Parrotfish Reef, The Washing Machine, Danger Reef; Ray's Reef, Whale Tail; Eleuthera: Jake's Hole, Monolith, Hole In The Wall
+Dive sites and activities: Nassau: Lost Blue Hole, Periwinkle Reef, Exuma Cays: Up Jumped The Devil, Dog Rocks, Lobster No Lobster, Barracuda Shoals, Amberjack Reef, Austin Smith Wreck, Blacktip Wall, Hammerhead Gulch, Jeep Reef, Pillar Wall, Parrotfish Reef, The Washing Machine, Danger Reef; Ray's Reef, Whale Tail; Eleuthera: Jake's Hole, Monolith, Hole In The Wall.
+Land visits and non-diving activities.

 Day 1

-Whether you arrive on the Friday or the Saturday morning you need to be at Nassau Harbour Club Marina by 12:00 noon for boarding.
-The tour leader will welcome you onboard, assign you a bed and explain in detail the liveaboard boat features and the plans for the coming days.
-A welcome lunch will be served on day 1 just before the boat departs.
-During the long summer days a check dive may be offered on day 1.
+The tour leader will welcome you onboard the Blackbeard's liveaboard at Nassau Harbour Club Marina, assign you a bed, and explain in detail the liveaboard boat features and the plans for the coming days.
+A welcome lunch will be served just before the boat departs.
+During the long summer days, a check dive may be offered at Periwinkle Reef or Lost Blue Hole.
 Alternatively, after a good night's sleep, the diving will commence the next day.

 The last night of the trip will be spent in Nassau where you can explore the big island with your new buddies.
 Dinner on Thursday is served on board at the dock.